 That’s where rust would naturally form if the giant faux metal key had been lying in the rain and snow.

 What do you think of the giant rustic faux metal key?
 Would you add something like this to your decor?

-Oh before I forget, if you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
+I’d really love to hear from you, comments always make my day.
+Oh before I forget, if you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered.
+Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you